kanhaiya5590/Magento-2-M2.x.x-gd2--Wrong-file-issue/README.md

 `git apply` [kanhaiya5590-M2.x.x-gd2-image-issue.patch](kanhaiya5590-M2.x.x-gd2-image-issue.patch)

- ***Not: considering we download the patch file on root of the project directory or update path in command accordingly, when executing command***
+ ***Note: considering we download the patch file on root of the project directory or update path in command accordingly, when executing command***

  # To revert the applied patch